-- The massage therapist must make sure that the massage room, the waiting room and the bathroom are disinfected with an approved virucidal and bactericidal disinfectant; - It is recommended that the client be offered to wear a face cover.
-However, this is not compulsory; - The massage therapist must wear a procedural mask at all times; - It is not necessary to change the procedural mask between each client.
+- The massage therapist must make sure that the massage room, the waiting room and the bathroom are disinfected with an approved virucidal and bactericidal disinfectant; - The mask or face cover must be worn by the client receiving treatment, except for the duration of the treatment which requires its removal; - The massage therapist must wear a procedural mask at all times; - It is not necessary to change the procedural mask between each client.
 The mask must be changed if it is dirty, wet, if it becomes difficult to breathe properly or after a period of 4 hours.
 The massage therapist must remove their mask by handling the elastics and without touching the paper and must wash their hands, forearms and elbows with soap and water for at least 20 seconds or disinfect them with a hydroalcoholic solution; (How to put on and remove a mask).
-Throw the mask away; - The massage therapist must wear eye protection, protective glasses or a visor covering the face down to the chin, during the massage.
+Throw the mask away; - The massage therapist must wear eye protection:protective glasses or a visor covering the face down to the chin, during the massage.
 During maneuvers close to the face, it is strongly recommended to favor the use of the visor; - It is recommended to change the protective wear between each client, however this measure is not compulsory; - The massage therapist must not wear loose clothing or jewelry.
-They must tie their hair back if necessary, and have irreproachable personal hygiene; - Do not leave magazines, books, newspapers or promotional flyers on tables or in the massage room; - Have enough hydroalcoholic hand solution (60% or more) in inventory and place it at the reception, in the bathroom and in each massage room;
+They must tie their hair back if necessary, and have irreproachable personal hygiene; - Do not leave magazines, books, newspapers or promotional flyers on tables or in the massage room; - Have enough hydroalcoholic hand solution (60% or more) approved by Health Canada in inventory and place it at the reception, in the bathroom and in each massage room;

-- ★ Encourage contactless payment;
+- Encourage contactless payment;

-- romote respiratory etiquette;
+- Promote respiratory etiquette;

 - Make sure that the client washes or disinfects their hands immediately upon arrival;

-- Disinfect the bathroom at the middle and at the end of the day, as well as between each use.
-Clean the doorknob, the flush handle, the faucets, and the toilet seat;
+- Clean the bathrooms every shift and disinfect them daily;

 - It is encouraged to have a water dispenser with paper cups;

 - Ensure that all the equipment used can be disinfected or washed between each client;

-- Make sure that all complementary massage equipment or accessories are stored or covered, and not in the open air:
+- Make sure that all complementary massage equipment or accessories are stored or covered, and not in the open air;

 - Helpful info sheets

 - Daily Verifications List

 - Environmental Health

 - Respiratory Etiquette and Hygiene

 - Physical Distancing in the Workplace

 - Workplace Reopening

 - Measures Implemented by the Employers

 - Workplace Exclusion (Worker Isolation)

 - Psychosocial Risks Related to Work